yashma-sonara/API_Gateway/Hertz_Demo/README.md

 # Hertz_Demo

 This is the Hertz server of the API Gateway.
+When a request is made to the server, the decode function is invoked which extracts the serviceName and method from the URL path of the request.
+This information is then printed to the console.
+The server listens for incoming requests on the host 127.0.0.1:8080.

 ## how to run
 * `go mod init Hertz_Demo`